I-Dont-Remember/site/content/blog/life-has-no-speed-limits.md

 ***

-\*_Yes, I am aware some people do it in 3, some in 5.
+\*_Yes, I am aware there is variation.
 Majority end up taking 4 years, so the point stands._

 _Thanks to_ [_Derek Sivers article "Kimo"_](https://sive.rs/kimo) _for inspiration._